aspiredu/django-safemigrate/README.rst

   the code change is deployed.
   For example, a migration that changes the ``help_text`` of a field.

+* ``Safe.unset``

+  This is the default that is applied if no ``safe`` property is given.
+  This migration will block ``migrate`` when running in strict mode.

 Nonstrict Mode
 ==============

+Under normal operation, if there are migrations that have ``safe`` unset or set to ``Safe.unset`` the command will raise an error to indicate that there are migrations that need their ``safe`` properties set appropriately.

-Under normal operation, if there are migrations that must run before the deployment that depend on any migration that is marked to run after deployment (or is not marked), the command will raise an error to indicate that there are protected migrations that should have already been run, but have not been,
+Similarly, if there are migrations that must run before the deployment that depend on any migration that is marked to run after deployment (or is not marked), the command will raise an error to indicate that there are protected migrations that should have already been run, but have not been,